How Our DSO Calculator Works

 - Add your average monthly receivables for the period and total sales

-Source: The benchmarking information provided here within is proved by the Credit Research Foundation, Westminster MD.
+Source: The benchmarking information provided here within the Atradius DSO Calculator is proved by the Credit Research Foundation, Westminster MD.

 Days Sales Outstanding